The renin test measures the level of renin in blood.

 Eat a normal, balanced diet with moderate sodium content (no more than 3 grams a day) for 3 days before the test.

-Be aware that renin level can be affected by pregnancy as well as time of day and body position when blood is drawn.
+Be aware that renin level can be affected by pregnancy, as well as the time of day and the body position when blood is drawn.

 Renin is a protein (enzyme) released by special kidney cells when you have a decreased salt (sodium) level or low blood volume.